 Dorothy Emery remembers hearing Harold Preble’s name on the list.
 Elated, she and her family hugged each other and yelled, “He made it!”

 “Our mood quickly changed from elation to sadness when two of our schoolmates’ fathers were named among the presumed dead,” she wrote.

 “Her eyes are red-rimmed from constant weeping,” reported the Hearst news service.
 “You can’t blame Lloyd Maness,” she said, referring to the sailor who had closed the compartment that trapped his friend Shirley.
 “Lloyd did the right thing.”

 Ruth's seven brothers and sisters tried to comfort her as she clung to the hope that Shirley would somehow be alive.

 The fourth, and riskiest, rescue began at 6:41 that evening.
-The diving bell made the trip to the Squalus and the last eight men, including Naquin, were loaded into it.
+The diving bell made the trip to the Squalus and the divers loaded the last eight men, including Naquin, into it.

 They gently lowered the diving bell to the bottom.
 A diver, Chief Torpedoman Walter Squire, went down to free the troublesome downhaul wire, a difficult and dangerous maneuver.
 The wire was too taut to unshackle, so Squire cut it.
 The freed diving bell bounced off the Squalus.

 Torpedoman’s Mate Jesse Duncan went down to try again.
 His diving suit caught on the frayed wire and he struggled to free himself, landing on the diving bell and entangling himself in the wires attached to it.
 He nearly fell off the bell, which would have killed him.
 Practically incoherent, Duncan was hoisted up and Metalsmith Edward Clayton sent down.
 Clayton got fouled as well.